GeoNode/geonode-workshop/slides/install-geonode-1.md

 ```
 ---

-* The command 'sudo apt-get install geonode' may create issues if your system "locale" is not correctly configured.
+* The command `sudo apt-get install geonode` may create issues if your system `locale` is not correctly configured.
 Please see next slide for details.